By: Ryan Such

 If you have a lawn, you have probably already realized that you are going to have some type of weeds in your lawn, no matter what you do.
 However, you do have more control over how many weeds and how often they take to seed.

 The 1st step might not be possible for everyone, but is really important if you’re able to make it happen.
 Make sure you have 6+ inches of good black soil, and make sure that it is not overly compacted because roots won’t be able to flourish in soil that is overly compacted.
 Some of you are saying, “I already have a lawn and I am past this step.
 Changing the depth of my soil isn’t an option at this point.”
 If weeds are a problem for you, the issue might have begun when your lawn was installed.
 It’s very possible there were some dormant weed seeds in the soil when it was installed.
-If you are building a home or have a commercial project, you will want to ensure your landscaper puts down 6” of soil, and treats it with a non-selective herbicide like Round-Up 7-10 days before seeding or sodding.
-If you don’t have 6+ inches of soil that area will dry out faster than other areas of your lawn, causing your lawn to constrict and die off, which leaves open spots for weeds to come in.
+If you are building a home or have a commercial project, you will want to ensure your landscaper puts down 6” of soil and treats it with a non-selective herbicide like Round-Up 7-10 days before seeding or sodding.
+If you don’t have 6+ inches of soil, that area will dry out faster than other areas of your lawn, causing your lawn to constrict and die off, which leaves open spots for weeds to come in.

 This leads into the 2nd step.
 Keep your lawn as thick and healthy as possible.
 I realize this is easier said than done, but the single best defense against weeds is simply a thick, healthy lawn.
 If there aren’t any places for weeds to germinate, they won’t germinate.
-A thick, healthy lawn will also reduce the frequency and intensity that you will have to apply chemical weed control.
+A thick, healthy lawn will also reduce the frequency and intensity with which you will have to apply chemical weed control.
 Keeping a thick, healthy lawn can be mostly managed by proper mowing practices, proper watering practices, and occasionally re-furbishing your lawn.

 Mowing: every lawn has to be mowed, and there are proper do’s and don’ts that will help you maintain a thick, healthy lawn.
 If you’re wondering at which height to mow your lawn, it’s better to err on the side of long/tall.
 Your root development will tend to correlate to the height you cut your grass.
 People who tend to cut their lawns too short will see unhealthy root development and will leave their lawns susceptible to drying out more easily, which increases the likelihood of more weeds.
 Also, do not over “mulch” your grass clippings when you mow.
 Mulching can be good for your lawn, but not if you cut off too much of the grass at any single time.
 Trying to mulch long clippings will lead to excess thatch, which will act as a barrier for water and nutrients to reach the root system.
 If you stay on top of mowing your lawn and don’t cut off more than 1/3 of grass height, then mulching is a good option.
 If you do not stay on top of it, then you will want to bag it.
 I always suggest mulching your lawn for the first couple and last couple of mowings each season.
-Try to mow your lawn at a different angles or patterns to avoid spots wearing thin from repetitive traffic, and it is equally important is to not do “laps” around trees and other objects.
+Try to mow your lawn at a different angles or patterns to avoid spots wearing thin from repetitive traffic, and equally important is to not do “laps” around trees and other objects.

 When you are done mowing, it is time to weed eat /trim the areas you could not get with the mower.
 This trimming should be at the same height as the mowing.
 The first way people get this wrong is they trim down shorter than they mow.
 Keep in mind that the edges of your lawn are typically the initial battleground for weeds to get a foothold into your lawn.
 If those areas are cut too short, then weeds have an easier time gaining a foothold.